ShadowGaming100/SnapVector-2/README.md

 - UI inspiration from various media‑hosting platforms.

 ## Contact
-For questions, feature requests, or support, open an issue on the GitHub repository, or can email snapvector@outlook.de.
+For questions, feature requests, or support, open an issue on the GitHub repository, or you can email me at snapvector@outlook.de.